mriot/prep-alert/README.md

 ## Credits

 - Raidcore's Nexus addon platform and community (especially Delta)
-- The Gw2 Wiki, for a usable map data API
+- The Gw2 Wiki, for a usable map data API and map widgets
-- Elis and Baste, for support while mapping fractals
+- Elis, Baste and Bird for support and testing
-- The `[TY]` guild, for all the fun we have in dungeons
+- The `[TY]` guild, for all the fun we have in dungeons :)